samlowe106/PaperScraper/README.md

 1. Clone this repository: `git clone https://github.com/samlowe106/PaperScraper.git`

-2. (Optional) Create a virtual environment with `python -m venv [PATH]` and activate that virtual environment with `source [PATH]/bin/activate`

-3. Install all requirements: `pip install -r requirements.txt`

-4. Install pre-commit via `pre-commit install`.
-Ensure pre-commit is working by running `pre-commit run --all-files`
+2. Ensure [uv](https://docs.astral.sh/uv/) is installed, then run setup.sh

-5. Go to your [app preferences](https://www.reddit.com/prefs/apps/) on Reddit
+3. Go to your [app preferences](https://www.reddit.com/prefs/apps/) on Reddit

-6. Create a new app and choose **script** as the app type
+4. Create a new app and choose **script** as the app type

-7. Go to your [Applications setting](https://imgur.com/account/settings/apps) on imgur
+5. Go to your [Applications setting](https://imgur.com/account/settings/apps) on imgur

-8. Create a new app
+6. Create a new app

-9. Configure your Python environment variables, adding the reddit client ID as "REDDIT_CLIENT_ID", reddit client secret as "REDDIT_CLIENT_SECRET", and imgur client ID as "IMGUR_CLIENT_ID"
+7. Configure your Python environment variables, adding the reddit client ID as "REDDIT_CLIENT_ID", reddit client secret as "REDDIT_CLIENT_SECRET", and imgur client ID as "IMGUR_CLIENT_ID"

+8. Create a file named ".env" in the directory root, then save those environment variables there

 ## Usage